 The Environment Agency has already provided a considerable amount of digital data to assist in the preparation of this strategy.
-This includes, for example, information on the location of sites regulated under Environmental Permitting (England and Wales) Regulations 2007 at its predecessors.
-Babergh DC will ask the Environment Agency to provide updates to this information.
+This includes, for example, information on the location of sites regulated under Environmental Permitting (England and Wales) Regulations 2016 at its predecessors.
+The Councils will ask the Environment Agency to provide updates to this information.

-5.3 Liaison with other statutory bodies
+5.3 Liaison with other Statutory Bodies

-The Statutory Guidance DEFRA Circular 01/2006 requires that other statutory bodies be consulted with respect to the identification of contaminated land.
+The Statutory Guidance requires that other statutory bodies be consulted with respect to the identification of Contaminated Land.
 Contact with other statutory bodies will generally take place under four circumstances:

-- when Babergh DC asks for generic information about potential sources, pathways or receptors in the District (or requests that information already provided is updated); - when Babergh DC consults on a site-specific basis; - when the statutory body makes an enquiry about a particular area of land; or - when Babergh DC considers that a statutory body might be responsible for contaminated land (i.e. an Appropriate Person).
+- when the Councils ask for generic information about potential sources, pathways or receptors in the districts (or requests that information already provided is updated); - when the Councils consult on a site-specific basis; - when the statutory body makes an enquiry about an area of land; or - when the Councils consider that a statutory body might be responsible for Contaminated Land (i.e. an Appropriate Person).